mlcommons/inference/graph/R-GAT/benchmark-checklist.md

   - [ ] Performance runs
   - [ ] Accuracy runs
   - [ ] Compliance runs
-- [ ] Valid log files are generated for all runs.
+- [ ] Valid log files passing the submission checker are generated for all runs.

 ---